APNIC-Labs/draft-kskroll-sentinel/README.md

    A "Vnew" type says that the nominated key is trusted by the resolver and has been loaded into its local trusted key stash.
 A "Vold" type says that the nominated key is not yet trusted by the resolver in its own right.
-A "Vleg" type does not give the user any information about the trust anchors, and a "nonV" type indicates that the resolver does not perform DNSSEC validation.
+A "Vleg" type does not give any information about the trust anchors, and a "nonV" type indicates that the resolver does not perform DNSSEC validation.

 5. Sentinel Test Result Considerations